i-MSCP/plugins/incubator/RecaptchaPMA/README.md

 ## Configuration

+To make this plugin working, you must provide both, your public reCaptcha login Key and your private reCaptcha login Key in the plugin configuration file.

 See [Configuration file](../RecaptchaPMA/config.php)

 **Note:** When changing a configuration parameter in the plugin configuration file, do not forget to trigger plugin